SAP/cloud-sdk/STYLEGUIDE.md

 ### Use Code Format in Italics in Inline Text

+Verify that this is rendered correctly.
+This does not apply if the placeholder is part of a longer string in code format (see next rule).

 ❌ where `<YOUR-APPLICATION-NAME>` is replaced by the name you specified.

 ✅ Replace _`YOUR_APPLICATION_NAME`_ with the application name.